 This year, the long awaited First Communion and Confirmation Ceremonies can provide an ideal opportunity for care of creation events, for example, bulb, hedge and native tree planting.
 This links well with the The Easy Treesie Project.
 The diocesan aim is that each parish plants a native Irish Tree on church grounds in time for National Tree Day in October .

 The Radio Kerry programme ‘Horizons’, the daily ‘Just a Thought’ and the diocesan facebook page will all highlight the theme throughout the Season.

 Webinar: Restoring Our Common Home – Caring for God’s Creatures

-On September 16th The Diocesan Justice, Peace and Integrity of Creation Committee(JPIC) will host a free webinar focusing on the importance of protecting precious habitats, featuring two Kerry projects The Curlew Conservation Programme and The Pearl Mussel Project.
-Speakers Patricia Deane, MacGillycuddy Reeks European Innovation Partnership (EIP), Hubert Servignat, Curlew Conservation Programme and Dr Mary Catherine Gallagher, Pearl Mussel Project will be guests.
+On September 16th The Diocesan Justice, Peace and Integrity of Creation Committee(JPIC) hosted a webinar focusing on the importance of protecting precious habitats, with speakers Patricia Deane, MacGillycuddy Reeks European Innovation Partnership (EIP), Hubert Servignat, Curlew Conservation Programme and Dr Mary Catherine Gallagher, Pearl Mussel Project .

 Together…let’s restore Our Common Home.
 “The climate crisis requires our decisive action, here and now and the Church is fully committed to playing her part.”
 Pope Francis.